By the end of this lesson, you will be able to:

 Hi, my name is ___.
 I’m currently working as ___.
 I have experience in ___.
 I’m known for being ___.
 In the future, I want to ___.

-Practice this 3 times:
+Practice 3 times:

-Once by reading it aloud
+Read it aloud

-Once from memory
+Say it from memory

 What is your current job or role?